-Laura Cinti, artist and Debbie Jewitt, conservation scientist for Ezemvelo KZN Wildlife, the provincial conservation authority for KwaZulu-Natal, South Africa.
+Laura Cinti, artist and Roots and Seeds XXI's production awardee and Debbie Jewitt, conservation scientist for Ezemvelo KZN Wildlife, the provincial conservation authority for KwaZulu-Natal, South Africa.

 How to reproduce when you are the last male of your species and all the females have disappeared?
 No science fiction here but the reality of Encephalartos woodii, a tropical plant of the cycad family of which only one male remained and whose clones live in botanical gardens.
 What to do when faced with the loss of a species?
 Should it be preserved no matter what, should it be recreated?

 Laura Cinti, in collaboration with the conservation scientist Debbie Jewitt, went in search of a hypothetical female in the South African forests where E. woodii originated.
 The Living Dead – On the trail of a female (2022) is a biodiversity-focused art-science project searching for a female mate for one of the rarest plants on Earth, the extinct-in-the-wild cycad – the Encephalartos woodii.
 Only one male specimen was found in the Ngoye Forest in 1895 and all specimens, in botanical gardens, are clones derived from offsets from the only known male plant which was removed from the wild.
 Despite excursions in the Ngoye Forest area, no other specimens of E.woodii have been found in the wild.
 E. woodii and the missing female is a dramatic illustration of how easy it is to lose a species and our biodiversity.
-The presentation will discuss the project’s latest mission utilising remote sensing technologies – drones – to search for the E.woodii in the Ngoya Forest in South Africa.
+The presentation discussed the project’s latest mission utilising remote sensing technologies – drones – to search for the E.woodii in the Ngoya Forest in South Africa.

 Mounds and heaps are "treasure boxes" for archaeologists but also for ethnobiologists and conservation specialists.
 Between "archive" and "instrument of life evolution", these piles and heaps are at the heart of the collaboration between Marit Mihklepp, recipient of the Roots & Seeds XXI Residence - Maison Malina and Meredith Root-Bernstein, researcher at the Muséum National d'Histoire Naturelle, who will report about their exploration of the Parisian accumulations, piles and holes.